Pro-Trump message board “quarantined” by Reddit following violent threats

 The action will effectively demote the forum on Reddit, restricting how its content is shared across the site and removing key features.
 It is not an outright ban, but will conceal the forum behind a warning and require viewers to verify they are sure they want to view its contents.

-Quarantines are rare punishments imposed on only the forums Reddit has deemed most offensive or upsetting: Past quarantines have included forums devoted to white supremacy, Sept.
+Quarantines are rare punishments imposed on only the forums Reddit has deemed most offensive or upsetting.
+Past quarantines have been imposed on forums devoted to white supremacy, Sept.
 11 conspiracy theories and videos of fatal violence.

 The message board has long trafficked in edgy “trolling” and offensive behavior, promoting anti-Semitic memes and baseless conspiracy theories, including that victims of the Parkland school shooting were “crisis actors.”